Pyrdacor/freeserf.net/Issues.md

   I guess because map and stuff are loaded but then are discarded?
 - If not debugging there is sometimes an exception in PopupBox.DrawResourceDirectionBox ("Not a knight among the castle defenders.").
   Not seen for a long time.
 Maybe only when setting the castle knights manually?
+- When saving a game it is not present in load game menu.
+Only after game restart.

 ## Rendering

-- Improve grid drawing in minimap?
 - In rare cases a flag seems to have the same baseline as an adjacent building.
 Due to animation baseline change it flickers.
 	- This is fixed but remains true for military building white flags
 - Notification Box